COMBINE-lab/combine-lab.github.io/_posts/2022-11-28-rust-for-bioinformatics-part-2.md

 ---
-title: Why use Rust for bioinformatics?
-Part 2: You can depend on me.
+title: 'Why use Rust for bioinformatics?
+Part 2: You can depend on me.'
 author: Rob Patro
 member: rob-p
 category: blog